 I have written a detailed guide on what to take to Glasto here: the ultimate Glastonbury Packing List.

-1) The number one thing that made my Glastonbury’s easier was taking a trolley.
+1) The number one thing that made my Glastonbury’s easier was taking a sturdy trolley.
 Being able to load most of my stuff on the trolley and not carry it was a godsend.
 When I am in the queue to get in, the trolley does the work.
 No putting down and picking up all my gear.

 I used to be exhausted on day 1 of Glastonbury, but not anymore.
 (Taking a trolley only really works if you are driving to the festival because they are too big for trains and coaches.)